 1% of the population suffers from epilepsy and fully one third of patients with epilepsy who take available treatment do not have their seizures fully controlled.

 Epilepsy is an umbrella term that covers many different types of seizures.
 The most obvious type of seizure, which is therefore most commonly thought of when someone hears the word epilepsy, is the tonic-clonic seizure (formerly known as a grand mal seizure).
 During one of these seizures a patient loses consciousness, muscles stiffen and there are jerking movements.
 Tonic-clonic seizures last for 1-3 minutes, and after regaining consciousness a patient feels exhausted, confused and has memory loss for the seizure.
-This is the usual form of epilepsy that I suffer from, and although my seizure disorder has been controlled by medication for 40 years, I can clearly recall that exhaustion and confusion.
+This is the usual form of epilepsy that Phil suffer from, and although his seizure disorder has been controlled by medication for 40 years, he can clearly recall that exhaustion and confusion.
 Read about Phil’s journey with epilepsy, here.

-Seizures can result from known causes but also from unknown (also called “idiopathic”) causes; in fact, one of my family members suffered a single very long seizure when they were three years old, and to this day we don’t know why it happened.
+Seizures can result from known causes but also from unknown (also called “idiopathic”) causes; in fact, one of Phil’s family members suffered a single very long seizure when they were three years old, and to this day physicians don’t know why it happened.
 In some cases there are genetic causes in which a mutation in a gene leads to increased excitability of neurons in the brain.
-Other seizure disorders, like mine, can result from a head injury and are termed post-traumatic epilepsy.
+Other seizure disorders, like Phil’s, can result from a head injury and are termed post-traumatic epilepsy.
 Unfortunately, many of our troops are returning from the battlefields with this type of epilepsy.
 And up to 40% of patients with autism can suffer from epilepsy as a co-morbidity.
 Read more about types of seizures and some of their causes, here.

 Do you know what to do if you encounter someone who is having a seizure?
 For most people, the answer is “No”.
 So here’s a simple list of do’s and don’ts.